lukiazhao/Zed-Test/README.md

 ```
 git clone https://github.com/lukiazhao/Zed-Test.git
 ```
+2. run with visual studio IIS
+double-click Zed-dotnet.sln and open solution in Visual studio.
+Build and run Zed-dotnet.

+Or
-2. open terminal/cmd and get into the project folder
+open terminal/cmd and get into the project folder
 ```
 $ dotnet run --project ./Zed-dotnet/Zed-dotnet/Zed-dotnet.csproj
 ```
-OR
-double-click Zed-dotnet.sln and open solution in Visual studio.
-Build and run Zed-dotnet.
+And change the proxy to ```proxy: 'https://localhost:5000``` in zed-vue-3.0/vue.config.js

 ### Run Test
 Open Zed-dotnet.sln in visual studio